nupur-7/moodmate-extension/README.md

 # MoodMate - Chrome Extension 🌟

-MoodMate is aninteractive Chrome extension designed to uplift your mood!
+MoodMate is an interactive Chrome extension designed to uplift your mood!
 Whether you're feeling low, bored, or just looking for a quick break, MoodMate is here to help.
 Choose your mood, select an activity, and get instant access to jokes, fun facts, motivational quotes, and games.

 ## What MoodMate Offers